 Building Information Modeling (BIM)

 Building information modeling technology is helping industry leaders stand out with improved efficiency.
 BIM allows users to generate computer renderings of buildings and utilities.
 The ease of managing these models and sharing data can enable superior prefabrication of parts, leading to on-time and accurate completion.
 Autodesk describes it as “an intelligent 3D model-based process to help professionals manage buildings and infrastructure.”

-According to Finances Online, top BIM software solutions available in 2021 include:
+According to Finances Online, top-rated BIM software solutions available in 2022 include: